shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 4\.
 Grant-Back License for the Licensee's Derivative Works

-For each Derivative Work that the Licensee creates and publishes by using the Licensor's VODs in accordance with the terms of this license, the Licensee hereby grants back to the Licensor a non-exclusive, worldwide, perpetual, irrevocable, and non-transferable license, for which no monetary compensation is due to the Licensor, to use, reproduce, distribute, display, perform, adapt, and create derivative works from such Derivative Work.
+For each Derivative Work that the Licensee creates and publishes by using the Licensor's VODs in accordance with the terms of this license, the Licensee hereby grants back to the Licensor, for no monetary compensation due to the Licensee, a non-exclusive, worldwide, perpetual, irrevocable, and non-transferable license to use, reproduce, distribute, display, perform, adapt, and create derivative works from such Derivative Work; provided, however, that this license may be transferred to a successor entity in connection with a sale, merger, or other corporate reorganization of the Licensor's entire business or specific assets to which this license relates.
 The permissibility of commercial use of the Derivative Work by the Licensor under this grant-back shall be the same as the permissibility of commercial use granted to the Licensee under Clause 2 of this license.

 This license granted back to the Licensor is subject to the following conditions.
 This grant-back applies only to Derivative Works created by the Licensee that incorporate the Licensor's VODs under this license and does not apply to any other works created by the Licensee.